narc0tiq/YARM/README.md

 - `on_site_updated` is periodically raised whenever a site's ore count and stats are brought up to date.
 The event contains:
     - `force_name`, the name of the force owning this site
     - `site_name`, the name of the site that just finished updating; site names are unique within a force
+    - `ore_type`, the entity.name of the resource entities tracked in this site (e.g., `crude-oil` or `iron-ore`)
     - `amount`, the number of ore units remaining in the site
     - `ore_per_minute`, the number of ore units mined in a minute on this site, based on the number mined since the last update
     - `remaining_permille`, the ratio of ore remaining versus the initial amount from when the site was created
-        - permille is analogous to percent, but multiplied by 1000 instead of 100; its symbol is ‰
+        - NB: permille is analogous to percent, but multiplied by 1000 instead of 100; its symbol is ‰
-    - `ore_type`, the entity.name of the resource entities tracked in this site (e.g., `crude-oil` or `iron-ore`)

 ## License ##